 Tours of the High Line are an excellent way to learn more about the park's history, design, public artworks, and horticulture.
 Tours include information on the structure's history and Friends of the High Line's role in the preservation and reuse of the High Line as a public park.
-High Line tours last approximately one hour and are wheelchair accessible.
+High Line tours last approximately 75 minutes and are wheelchair accessible.

-You can take the stairs or the elevator near the corner of the 10th Avenue and 14th Street to go up onto the High Line, then walk to the right (or south) to find the 14th Street Passage.
+You can take the stairs or the elevator at the corner of Washington and Gansevoort streets to go up onto the High Line.

 PRIVATE GROUP TOURS